Windows 3.1: Reception

 Windows 3.1 is considered to be more stable and multimedia-friendly in comparison with its predecessor, while its user interface was reinvigorated.
 It has been shown as an improvement, and it possesses more features in comparison with its rival IBM OS/2 2.0, which launched a month earlier than Windows 3.1.
 InfoWorld rated the operating environment a "very good" value.
+PC said in 1994 that small-business accounting software for Windows had substantially fewer features than DOS counterparts.
+"A potentially serious problem with all Windows applications, accounting packages included", the magazine added, was "the frequency of system crashes—especially when running several applications simultaneously".

-Windows for Workgroups received lukewarm reception; it has been praised for its technical design, but it has been also noted as a "business disappointment" due to its small amount of sold copies.
+Windows for Workgroups received lukewarm reception; it has been praised for its technical design, but it has been also noted as a "business disappointment" due to low sales.

 Regarding the marketplace, Windows 3.1 had received an enthusiastic reception; its retail price sat at $149, and over three million copies of Windows 3.1 were sold in the first three months.
 The year of Windows 3.1's release was successful for Microsoft, which was named the "Most Innovative Company Operating in the U.S." by Fortune magazine, while Windows became the most widely used GUI-based operating environment.

 Microsoft ended its support for Windows 3.1 and Windows for Workgroups on December 31, 2001, although the embedded version of Windows for Workgroups 3.11 was retired on November 1, 2008.
 The operating environment was superseded by Windows NT 3.1, which was released in 1993, and Windows 95 in 1995.